akiradeveloper/macro-of-inline/README.md

 # macro-of-inline

-C-Preprocessor to translate inline functions to an equivalent macros.
+C-Preprocessor to translate functions to equivalent macros.

 ## Motivation

+ANSI-C doesn't have inilne specifier in its definition.
-Though function inlining is really an effective optimization in many cases but some immature compiler doesn't support it.
+So, strict ANSI C compiler doesn't inline functions although function inlining is often really an effective performance optimization.

-They are often out of maintainance and there is no hope of the functionality available.
+People suffer from this restriction have been rewriting functions in macros **by hand** at the cost of losing readability.

-This **macro-of-inline** provides function inlining as preprocessing.
+This **macro-of-inline** provides fully-automated code-level function inlining as preprocessing.

 ## Usage